In this article, we continue talking about the Human Herpes (HHV-3) in its reactive form which is called Shingles (Herpes Zoster).

 - Unilateral lesions.

-- Involving cheek, tongue, vestibule of lower jaw and Cutaneous lesions extending from the chin to the vertex.
+- Involving cheek, tongue, the vestibule of the lower jaw and Cutaneous lesions extending from the chin to the vertex.

 - Involvement of Maxillary division.